LucaBongiorni/nhunter-notes/README.md

 ##Initial Notes##
-I have Kali Nethunter on Nexus 5 that is on Lollipop.
-For more info go to the Kali Linux Nethunter downloads page https://www.offensive-security.com/kali-linux-nethunter-download/

-The following are my general notes about Nexus 5 on Nethunter, mainly around the tools, set up, etc.  So far I've looked at the list of tools on http://tools.kali.org/tools-listing.
-There are some more to try out.
+The following are my general notes about Nexus 5 (Lollipop) on Nethunter, mainly around the tools, set up, etc.  So far I've looked at the list of tools on http://tools.kali.org/tools-listing but also looking into what else can be done on here.
+More info at https://www.offensive-security.com/kali-linux-nethunter-download/

 ---

-##New additions##
+##New tools##

 **Radare2**
 * Add Radare2 via git clone (https://github.com/radare/radare2) not apt-get